RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/enable-role-based-ldap.md

 ---
 Title: Enable role-based LDAP
-description: Describes how to use Settings | LDAP to enable role-based LDAP authentication and authorization using the Redis Software admin console.
+description: Describes how to enable role-based LDAP authentication and authorization using the Redis Enterprise admin console.
 weight: 25
 alwaysopen: false
 categories: ["RS"]